repository-preservation/lcmap-pyccd/docs/DEVELOPING.md

 Top level interface for exposing functionality.
 Anything not intended to be called externally should be prefixed with a double underscore.
 Considered the public interface.

 #### ```ccd/app.py```
 Master configuration and service kernel for all other modules.
 Takes advantage of module level caching on first import.
-Logging, caching and configuration are set up here and made available to other modules via importing.
+Logging, caching and configuration are set up here and made available to other modules via ```import```.

 #### ```ccd/cli.py``` and entry_point scripts
 The command line interface is implemented using the click project, which